Placetas: History

 Placetas was founded on September 9, 1861 mainly due to the sugar production industry.
 Nowadays, the main produce of the area is tobacco.
 The main contribution to its foundation came from Jose Martinez-Fortun y Erles, a Spanish Marques and former colonel in the Spanish Army.
 The town is located on the Carretera Central road, which cuts through the town.
 The town's position on this road has allowed it to serve as a stop for many travellers.
 Placetas has grown considerably over the years, being declared a town in 1881 and a city in 1925.
 In 1879 it was established as its own municipality.
 Placetas is also known by the great carnavals which take place in July and Christmas and New Year's Eve.

 Until the 1977 administrative reform, Placetas was divided into the following barrios: Cabecera (Placetas town proper), Guaracabulla (or Guaracabuya), Hernando, Nazareno, San Andres, Sitio Potrero and Tibisial.
 Annual celebrations displaying the local pride of each barrio used to take place until the 1990s, when the government stopped them.

 Geography

 Placetas lies southwest of its province, next to the borders with the one of Sancti Spíritus.
 Nearest towns include Zulueta (to the north), Remedios (to the northeast), Cabaiguán and Fomento (to the east), and Santa Clara and Camajuaní (to the west).
-The springs of Zaza River, that runs from the outskirts of Placets to the sea, are located near the town.
+The springs of Zaza River, that runs from the outskirts of Placetas to the sea, are located near the town.
 The river Zaza is currently an environmental preservation area.

 The municipality borders with Manicaragua, Santa Clara, Camajuaní, Remedios, Cabaiguán and Fomento.
 Its territory includes the villages of Báez, Benito Juárez, Carbó Serviá, Falcón, Falero, Guaracabulla, Hermanos Ameijeiras, Manzanares, Máximo, Miller, Nazareno, Oliver and Suazo.

 Demographics

-In 2004, the municipality of Placetas had a population of 71,837.
+In 2022, the municipality of Placetas had a population of 65,379.
 With a total area of 601 km2, it has a population density of 119.5 /km2.
 The city proper has a population of 42,000.